+-- A computer program that is used to change a high-level programming language into machine language.
+It is similar to an assembler.

+COMPUTER

-- COMPILE (cont'd) -- of the overall logic structure of the program, or generating more than one machine instruction for each symbolic statement, or both, as well as performing the function of an assembler. - COMPILER -- A computer program that is used to change a high-level programming language into machine language.
-It is similar to an assembler. - COMPUTER -- A data processor that can perform substantial computation, including numerous arithmetic or logic operations, without intervention by a human operator during the run. - DEBUGGING -- The process of detecting and removing the errors in a computer program or a set of programs.
+-- A data processor that can perform substantial computation, including numerous arithmetic or logic operations, without intervention by a human operator during the run.

+DEBUGGING

+-- The process of detecting and removing the errors in a computer program or a set of programs.
 Typically, errors are detected by trying to run a program with a series of transactions designed to test the main portions of the program, and observing the correctness of results.

-Glossary of terms. (cont'd)

-DISK The popular form of bulk data storage with rapid access capabilities.
+The popular form of bulk DISK data storage with rapid access capabilities.
 Data is recorded in tracks on a magnetic medium on the disk surface.
+The two main forms are "floppy disks"

+and "hard disks.

-The two main forms are "floppy disks" and "hard disks."
-DUMP The term applied to the process of making a copy of some or all data stored in a storage device, usually for backup purposes.
-ENCRYPTION The process of system- atically turning mes- sages (information) into gibberish, as a security measure.
+The term applied to the DUMP process of making a copy of some or all data stored in a storage device, usually for backup purposes.

+The process of system-ENCRYPTION

+atically turning messages (information) into gibberish, as a security measure.
 The inverse process of decryption is needed for recovering the original messages.

+ENHANCEMENTS Changes or refinements made to an existing

+computer program.

-ENHANCEMENTS Changes or refinements made to an existing computer program.
-EPROM (Erasable Programmable Read- Only Memory) A type of computer memory device for storing data within a computer; can be erased and repro- grammed.
-FEATURES Particular capabilities or functions of a given computer program.
+EPROM (Erasable Programmable Read-Only Memory)

+A type of computer memory device for storing data within a computer; can be erased and reprogrammed.

+FEATURES Particular capabilities

+or functions of a given

+computer program.

+FIRMWARE

-FIRMWARE -- This term is applied to computer programs that are stored in a type of memory (a ROM) that can in general only be read, not erased or changed easily.
+This term is applied to computer programs that are stored in a type of memory (a ROM) that can in general only be read, not erased or changed easily.
 Firmware is used both for protection and for higher speed.